Footraces at the Sonoma County Fairgrounds Racetrack

 The Redwood Highway Marathon revisited.

 In 1927, runners representing North Bay cities promoted the opening of the Redwood Highway by running 480 miles of mostly dirt and gravel roads from Sausalito to Grants Pass, Oregon.
-Nearly a century later, the spirit can live on: an invitational marathon of 26 laps around the one-mile dirt track, with city pride and spectators filling the stands.
+Nearly a century later, the spirit lives on with a marathon challenge around the one-mile dirt track with cities competing to win the highest participation rate and bragging rights.

-Inspired by Italy’s Palio delle Botti (Palio of the Barrels), we’re bringing a spirited tradition to our own wine country.
-Our 100-meter barrel-rolling sprint is designed for spontaneous fun — walk-up registration means anyone at the fair can jump in, no training required.
+Inspired by Italy’s Palio delle Botti (Palio of the Barrels), we’re planning a spirited tradition to our own wine country.
+Our quarter-mile barrel-rolling race is designed for spontaneous fun — walk-up registration means anyone at the fair can jump in, no training required.
 It’s a lighthearted physical challenge that gets the crowd cheering while putting a spotlight on local wines.
+Beer lovers can compete in a keg-haul hustle.

 Running Events

 The Empire Runners Club was formed in 1975, during the early stages of the “running boom.”
 Over the years the main focus of the club shifted from highly-competitive racing teams to local race sponsorship and social training groups.
-Our flagship race, the Kenwood Footrace. is the oldest continuously 10K held in California.
+Our flagship race, the Kenwood Footrace. is the oldest continuously 10K held in California, with a beautiful course past and through local vineyards.